-Buying a car in the UK is generally different from most retail industries in that you don’t usually choose your car, pay for it and drive it home on the spot.
-Finance, insurance and registration requirements usually mean that there is a gap of up to a week before you collect your new pride and joy (or potentially much longer if you are ordering a new car from the factory rather than buying one in stock.
+Buying a car in the UK differs from most retail industries in that you don’t usually choose your car, pay for it and drive it home on the spot.
+Finance, insurance and registration requirements mean there’s usually a gap of up to a week before you collect your new pride and joy.
+In fact, it can be much longer if you are ordering a new car from the factory rather than buying one in stock.

-The answer depends on whether you have bought the car from a dealership in person, bought it from a dealer via phone/internet (“distance selling”) or bought it privately.
+The answer depends on whether you have bought a car from a dealership in person, bought it from a dealer via phone/internet (“distance selling”) or bought it privately.

-Buying a car from a private seller
+I bought a car from a private seller

-You can go back to the owner and try to get them to take the car back for a full refund, but this has probably never happened in the history of mankind.
+You can go back to the owner and ask them nicely to take the car back for a full refund, but this has probably never happened in the history of mankind.

-Buying a car from a dealership
+I bought a car from a dealership

 When you sign a vehicle order form, you are signing a legal contract to buy that vehicle.
 You are committing to purchase the vehicle at the price shown, with any extras listed on the order and subject to any caveats listed on the order.

 Buying a car in person from a dealership

-Obviously, you have consumer rights to return a car which is faulty and get a full refund, but you don’t have the legal right to simply change your mind either before or after taking delivery.
+Obviously, you have consumer rights that allow you to return a faulty car for a full refund.
+But you don’t have the legal right to simply change your mind either before or after taking delivery.
 You have signed a contract and you are expected to fulfil it.

-A dealer may be prepared to negotiate changes to the contract in order to keep you from walking away, but they do have the moral high ground here as it’s you who wants to change the contract.
+A dealer may be prepared to negotiate changes to the contract in order to keep you from walking away.
+But they do have the moral high ground here as it’s you who wants to change the contract.

 Buying a car at a distance or off-premises

-The dealer must provide you with details of their returns/cancellation policy and explain who pays for the cost of returning the car if you change your mind.
+The dealer must provide you with details of their returns/cancellation policy.
+They must also explain who pays for the cost of returning the car if you change your mind.
 Their policy may include charges for returning/collecting the vehicle, but they must provide you with this information up front.
 You are liable for any damage you cause to the car.

-Many dealers will try and avoid this by taking a deposit to “hold” the vehicle for you, or sign a draft contract “subject to viewing the vehicle”, and the final contract is only signed when you trek over to collect the car.
+Many dealers will try and avoid this by taking a deposit to “hold the vehicle”, or sign a draft contract “subject to viewing the vehicle”.
+Then the final contract is only signed when you trek over to collect the car.
 The new contract supercedes the old, and vehicle is technically sold on the premises rather than at a distance.

 What does this mean in the real world?

 Once you pay a deposit on a car, you are committing yourself far more than simply signing a piece of paper.
-This deposit is usually non-refundable, so it is a way of holding you to your purchase if you start to waver.
+The deposit is usually non-refundable, so it is a way of holding you to your purchase if you start to waver.

 A deposit is also used as a way of forcing a commitment from an undecided customer.
 If you are looking at a nice car at a dealership, but want time to think it over or get your finances in place, the dealer will often offer you the chance to put down a deposit to “hold” the car.

 Cancelling your order – what rights do you have?

-If you signed the vehicle order on premises and later change your mind, then the dealer is within their rights to keep your deposit – or at least any monies that they have spent on getting your car ready.
+If you signed the vehicle order on premises and later change your mind, the dealer is within their rights to keep your deposit – or at least any monies that they have spent on getting your car ready.

 If you are buying at a distance or off-premises, then you are entitled to your full deposit back, regardless of your reasons or any money the dealer has spent.

 The same applies if you fail a finance application.
 If a dealer takes a deposit from you before your finance has been approved, they will usually give you your money back with no problems if that application is rejected.

-Basically, it’s very simple.
+It’s very simple.
 Don’t sign a vehicle order or pay a deposit for a car if you are not 100% comfortable being held to it.

 Don’t be talked into signing or paying unless you are sure that it is what you want.
 Then once you have signed your life away, do yourself a favour and stop combing the internet looking for a better deal!

-You should definitely read: The Car Expert’s ten golden rules for buying a car
+You should definitely read: The Car Expert’s Ten Golden Rules for buying a car